A selection of free noise-related resources available for anyone to use and refer to as part of a noise at work management programme.

 A simple policy / procedure document for managing noise risks in the workplace which can be adapted or modified to suit your needs.
 This gets you going and just add your own organisation-specific info.
 Download here.

-There are a whole load of noise and hearing protection sites and suppliers out there and these are some of the most useful or the ones I have had dealings with in the past and would recommend.
+There are a whole load of noise advice or hearing protection sites and suppliers out there and these are some recommended ones with the most useful information, or ones I have had dealings with in the past and would recommend.

 Both sell and rent-out noise meters.
 This is where I buy my stuff.
 Don't be fooled by the website looking a little dated, they are good.

 I like this - they are as obsessed about noise as I am, with a noise advice podcast and blog.
 Well worth a listen and cover all noise rather than just workplace, so environmental as well.

 Provide custom-made hearing protection which can be tailored for both fit and noise risk.
 The up-front cost is a tad higher than standard hearing protectors but the life-span of them makes these things very competitively priced.

 Makers of mighty fine noise meters.
 I've used and recommended some of their stuff for years and in 2018 just bought a new set of lovely Pulsar noise toys.
 Either go direct or via someone like Noisemeters.